 There are various definitions of resilience across different disciplines.
-SRA defines resilience as the "ability of a system to sustain or restore its basic functionality following a risk source or an event" (Society of Risk Analysis, 2015).
-This is in line with the popular engineering (in particular infrastructure) view that conceptualizes resilience as the ability to "bounce back" following shocks (Cutter, 2016).
+SRA defines resilience as the "ability of a system to sustain or restore its basic functionality following a risk source or an event" (Society of Risk Analysis (SRA), 2015).
+This is in line with the popular engineering (in particular infrastructure) view that conceptualizes resilience as the ability to 'bounce back' following shocks (Cutter, 2016).
 Other characterizations of resilience, particularly in the social sciences, focus more on the capacity for adaptive learning and change following events (Cutter, 2016).

-A literature review by Hosseini, Barker, and Ramirez-Marquez (2016) highlights two key attributes for characterizing engineering resilience: (1) the system's preparedness to absorb disruptions to performance and (2) the ability for performance recovery.
-To this end, the definition provided by J100-10 (see Section 1.2) is in line with the engineering state of the art.
+A literature review by Hosseini et al. (Hosseini, Barker, & Ramirez-Marquez, 2016) highlights two key attributes for characterizing engineering resilience: 1) the system's preparedness to absorb disruptions to performance, and 2) the ability for performance recovery.
+To this end, the definition provided by J100-10 (see section 1.2) is in line with the engineering state of the art.

 However, the approaches J100-10 provides for characterizing resilience are too narrow.
-The ORM metric in Equation (2) quantifies the expected amount of service denial because of a lost asset, and the OERM in Equation (3) measures the dollar value of this loss to the utility.
+The Operational Resilience Metric (ORM) metric in Equation (2) quantifies the expected amount of service denial because of a lost asset, and the Owner's Economic Resilience Metric (OERM) in Equation (3) measures the dollar value of this loss to the utility.
 These metrics are not adequate reflections of system resilience but rather measures of consequence, and using them as characterizations of resilience can seriously misguide the decision maker.

-Since J100-10 is specific to water infrastructure, the key function for utilities to sustain or recovery is to meet demand for clean water supply and to prevent wastewater overflow.
-The temporal and dynamic aspects of service recovery is crucial for determining resilience (Alderson, Brown, & Carlyle, 2015b; Haimes, 2009) but is completely omitted in J100-10.
+Since H00-10 is specific to water infrastructure, the key function for utilities to sustain or recovery is to meet demand for clean water supply and to prevent wastewater overflow.
+The temporal and dynamic aspects of service recovery is crucial for determining resilience (Alderson, Brown, & Carlyle, 2015b; Harmes, 2009) but is completely omitted in J100-10.
 J100-10 instructs that individual component resilience be quantified using Equations (2) and (3); however, this notion has been thoroughly discredited in the literature.
-Park, Seager, Rao, Convertino, and Linkov (2013) argue that the nonlinear and self-organizing features in complex systems make resilience impossible to measure when solely focusing on individual assets.
+Park et al. (2013) (Park, Seager, Rao, Convertino, & Linkov, 2013) argue that the nonlinear and self-organizing features in complex systems makes resilience impossible to measure when solely focusing on individual assets.
 Rather an emphasis should be placed on the performance of the entire system as a whole.

-Some alternative assessments of resilience that J100-10 can apply are presented here.
-Two survey-based methods for measuring system-wide resilience are provided in Shirali, Mohammadfam, and

-Ebrahimipour (2013) and Cutter et al. (2008).
-In both case studies, the authors worked with domain experts to characterize indicators of resilience (e.g., redundancy, robustness) and developed specific criteria to identify whether an organization met these indicators.
+Some alternative assessments of resilience which J100-10 can apply are presented here.
+Two survey-based methods for measuring system-wide resilience are provided in Shirali et al. (2013) (Shirali, Mohammadfam, & Ebrahimipour, 2013) and Cutter et al. (2008) (Cutter et al., 2008).
+In both case studies, the authors worked with domain experts to characterize indicators of resilience (e.g. redundancy, robustness) and developed specific criteria to identify whether an organization met these indicators.
 Examples of quantitative methods for evaluating resilience involve stochastic simulation and optimization.
-In simulation driven methods (Albores & Shaw, 2008; Spiegler, Naim, & Wikner, 2012), infrastructure models are subjected to hypothetical hazards and key performance indicators (e.g., percentage of on-time deliveries for supply chains) are tracked.
-Optimization modeling (Alderson, Brown, & Carlyle, 2015a; Faturechi, Levenberg, & Miller-Hooks, 2014), in contrast, aims to estimate least cost recovery or best-case performance for a system after damage.
+In simulation driven methods (Albores & Shaw, 2008; Spiegler, Naim, & Wikner, 2012), infrastructure models are subjected to hypothetical hazards and key performance indicators (e.g. percentage of on-time deliveries for supply chains) are tracked.
+Optimization modelling

+(Alderson, Brown, & Carlyle, 2015a; Faturechi, Levenberg, & Miller-Hooks, 2014), in contrast, aims to estimate least cost recovery or best-case performance for a system after damage.

 The above examples analyze resilience in relation to well-defined objectives and disruptions.
-Haimes (2009) argues that resilience should be further expanded as the performance of a system can be different for different types of shocks (e.g., natural hazards vs intentional attacks).
-To address this issue, Aven (2017a) argues that risk and resilience assessments can be coupled together for a more complete analysis.
+Haimes (2009) (Haimes, 2009) argues that resilience should be further expanded as the performance of a system can be different for different types of shocks (e.g. natural hazards vs intentional attacks).
+To address this issue, Aven (2017) (Terje Aven, 2017a) argues that risk and resilience assessments can be coupled together for a more complete analysis.